stenbumling/license-manager/README.md

 - Before you begin, ensure you have **Node.js (v18.13 or later)** and **npm** installed.
 You can download Node.js from [nodejs.org](https://nodejs.org/).

-- You will also need to install SQL Sever on your local development environment, which you can download from [microsoft.com](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+- If you intend to use the preconfigured db, you will also need to install SQL Server on your local development environment, which you can download from [microsoft.com](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
 This means you also need a MSSQL database to store the application data in.
 For configuration of the database, follow the [installation instructions](#installation-and-setup).

 ### Recommended

 While not strictly necessary, if you're using Visual Studio Code, it is recommended to install the official [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) extension.
-This will provide you with syntax highlighting, code completion, and other useful features for working with Svelte.
+This will provide you with syntax highlighting, code completion, and other useful features when working with Svelte.

 ## Installation and setup